Dundee United 'don't want to be tourists' - Ross

 |Coverage: Watch on BBC Scotland & iPlayer, listen on BBC Radio Scotland Extra/DAB/810MW, live text commentary on BBC Sport website & app

-Dundee United "don't want to be European football tourists", head coach Jack Ross says as his side prepare to host AZ Alkmaar.
+Dundee United "don't want to be European football tourists", says head coach Jack Ross as he prepares his side to host AZ Alkmaar.

 Thursday's Europa Conference League third qualifying round first leg against the Dutch side will be Ross' first competitive home game as United head coach.